 What is the difference between closed and open book contracts?

 A current trend in the contracting of outsourced logistics services is towards more transparency in supplier pricing.
 Buying organisations want to know that they are getting value for money, that the provider of 3PL services is not making excess profits at their expense.
 One way this can be achieved is through exposing the cost drivers such as labour, materials, overheads, profit and the contingency provision to close scrutiny.
 Who doesn’t want to understand the real costs of a service and whether they are being overcharged?
+As professional consultants, we have the tools to help you with that.

 In a closed-book contract the 3PL service provider does not offer to divulge its operating costs, overheads and margin to you, the customer.
 Fees are agreed in the contract and future adjustments are subject to negotiation between the parties at pre-defined intervals.
 Any data used to set pricing should be based on reliable market information and benchmarking.
 In this type of contract, the customer does not have access to audit the supplier financials.
 Their working relationship is based on trust and the continuity of a satisfactory level of service.
 Closed-book relationships may work well; success may depend on factors such as the extent and complexity of services and the mindset of the buyer.
 Let’s look at the open-book option.